Gen Z and Digital Marketing: Introduction

 A good social media strategy is essential when it comes to luring Gen Z to your brand.
 Most Gen Z members will look up a brand or a service on social media.
 If your page does not have character, chances are, you will never be able to attract Gen Z.

-Brands need to rethink their brand ambassador strategy when it comes to advertising for Gen Z. Going with mainstream actors are not going to win you any brownie points with members of the Gen Z.
+Brands need to rethink their brand ambassador strategy when it comes to advertising for Gen Z. Going with mainstream actors is not going to win you any brownie points with members of Gen Z.

 Social Media Influencers is the way to go when advertising to Gen Z. Their reach, presence, and influence on Gen Z are far superior to that of aging Hollywood stars.